sjl/.plan/README.markdown

 * Fixed a bug in my hacky [documentation generator][cl-d-api].
 * Minor feature addition to [cl-ggp][] to make my life easier.
+* Tore out the socket communication stuff from [Scully][].
+It's more complexity that doesn't help my actual goal for the project, so out it goes.
+* Implemented the basic vanilla GDL random player for [Scully][].
+Shaved a couple of yaks along the way, but now it's running in ABCL properly.